Caring for your loved one with congestive heart failure

 Managing congestive heart failure in your loved one

-Congestive heart failure is a debilitating condition, putting your loved one at high risk for several complications.
+In conclusion, Congestive heart failure is a debilitating condition, putting your loved one at high risk for several complications.
 Caring for our loved one with congestive heart failure becomes important to make their life calm and comfortable to slow down the progression of the disease.

 The following tips would certainly help the caregivers take better care of their loved one